 Spending in the private sector increased 0.2 percent from February to March at an annual rate of $1.380 trillion.
 The residential share of that spending rose 1.0 percent month-over-month compared to a gain of 0.7 percent in February.
 The annual rate in March was $88.045 billion, up 18.4 percent compared to March 2021.
 The non-residential component fell 1.2 percent from the prior month but is still 8.5 percent higher than in March 2021.

-Individuals across the country chasing the American dream of homeownership helped to push mortgage-application volume up by 2.5% for the week ending April 29, compared with the prior week.
+Individuals across the country chasing the American dream of homeownership helped to push Mortgage Apps Jump 2.5% for the week ending April 29, compared with the prior week.

-The uptick, as measured by the Mortgage Bankers Association‘s (MBA’s) Market Composite Index, was propelled primarily by purchase-application activity, as rates remain elevated, hovering in the low 5% range and a drag on refinance volume.
+The uptick, as measured by the Mortgage Bankers Association‘s (MBA’s) Market Composite Index, was propelled primarily by purchase-application activity, as rates remain elevated, hovering in the low 5% range and drag on refinancing volume.